secretstartups/handbook/releases/index.html.md

 Depending on the bug details, follow one of the following processes:
 - For [high severity security bugs][process-security-release-critical]
 - For [high severity bugs affecting self-managed users][process-patch-release].
-If the bug has been found close to the 22nd of the month please also alert the Release Managers in [#releases].
+If the bug has been found close to the [release date](/handbook/engineering/releases/) of the month please also alert the Release Managers in [#releases].
 - For [high severity bugs affecting GitLab.com](/handbook/engineering/deployments-and-releases/deployments/#gitlabcom-pick-label)

 ### How can I revert a security merge request?